irenevlachou/Polytonic-tutorial/README.md

 Polytonic Greek is the system of Greek orthography, using multiple diacritical marks, that for centuries was the standard for writing modern Greek.
 In January 1982 the Greek government declared a new official orthography, a “monotonic” system that retained only two diacritics.
 The current official standard uses the acute accent, generally referred to as tonos in the context of Greek, and the dieresis.

-Despite the official change, and the vast majority of new Greek publishing being monotonic, polytonic orthography is a valid option for modern Greek typesetting — if not government approved.
-A daily newspaper, [Ἑστία](https://el.wikipedia.org/wiki/Εστία_(εφημερίδα)) uses polytonic, traditional and religious publications are often published in polytonic, and activists campaign for its return more widely.
+Despite the official change, and the vast majority of new Greek publishing being monotonic, polytonic orthography is a valid option for modern Greek typesetting.
+A daily newspaper, [Ἑστία](https://el.wikipedia.org/wiki/Εστία_(εφημερίδα)) uses polytonic, traditional and religious publications are often published in polytonic.
 Thus, as well as older texts, modern texts exist and are being produced that using polytonic characters that require polytonic fonts, and so a polytonic set is strongly recommended for system fonts and other fonts expected to perform on a wide variety of texts.

 More background information can be found in the Resources section below.